 ●The Mediterranean diet is high in fruits, vegetables, nuts, whole grains, and olive oil.
 This diet can help to lower weight, blood pressure, lipids, and improve insulin resistance.

-●The DASH (Dietary Approaches to Stop Hypertension) diet can reduce blood pressure, weight, lipids and fasting blood glucose levels.
-The DASH diet requires you to eat no more than 2400 mg of sodium per day, four to five servings of fruit, four to five servings of vegetables, two to three servings of low-fat dairy products, and all foods must contain less than 25 percent total fat per serving.
+●The DASH (Dietary Approaches to Stop Hypertension) diet can reduce blood pressure, weight, lipids, and fasting blood glucose levels.
+The DASH diet requires you to eat no more than 2400 mg of sodium per day, four to five servings of fruit, four to five servings of vegetables, and two to three servings of low-fat dairy products; all foods must contain less than 25 percent total fat per serving.
 (See "Patient education: Low-sodium diet (Beyond the Basics)".)